golden-pan/GhostMoney-MvM-TF2/README.md

 ### SniperBuy (Default: J or via UI toggle)

-Works if:
+Works if
--If you are currently playing Sniper
+you have selected Sniper

 - Buys Godspot upgrades before Wave 1
 - After that, usually only after death/respawn
 - Saved per current server session, so not every death/respawn will re-trigger it.

-Force SniperBuy:
+Force SniperBuy
 - Hold J for 2 seconds or via UI toggle
 - Buys upgrades inside station only (no autowalk)